Estimated reading time: 15 minutes

 A Note on Cooking with a Solar Reflector Oven

 This is low and slow cooking.
 The boiling point of water is 212° F. and your solar oven won’t be able to achieve that temperature unless conditions are ideal.
-Even then, you’ll be able to cook meat, fish, or vegetables to the point that they are safe to eat.
-When in doubt, let it cook longer.
-Under perfect conditions, temperatures can get as high as 350°.
+Even so, you should be able to cook meat, fish, or vegetables to the point that they are safe to eat, but it will take a while.

 You may also want to cut an extra sheet of mylar or foil to fit in the bottom of the oven to catch drips when cooking on a spit or skewers.
 This will help maintain the reflective internal surfaces and keep the critters away from your reflector oven at night.